 - Attained 97% customer satisfaction on voluntary surveys, increasing customer retention by 6%

-- Confirmed flight and travel information, checking in over 411 customers daily at California’s second most-trafficked airport while following 100% of FAA policy regulations
+- Confirmed flight and travel information, checking in over 411 customers daily at California’s second most-trafficked airport while following FAA policy regulations

 - Stay brief!

-- I know it can be tricky to part with any of your greatest achievements.
-But if you’re struggling to keep your bullet points slim or your sections are spilling onto the next page, save some gold nuggets for your cover letter!
+- Yes, it can be tricky to part with any achievements: But if you’re struggling to keep your bullet points slim, or your sections are spilling onto the next page, save a couple of customer success stories for your cover letter!

 - Emphasize your niche

 - Sometimes it gets tough to figure out how to shine above the competition, but you can do this by highlighting your specialty.
-You aren’t just any customer service rep–spotlight how you build bridges between customers, teams, and managers!
+You’re not just any customer service associate—spotlight how you build bridges between customers, teams, and managers!

 - Demonstrate growth

 - When you fill in your reverse-chronological resume, strive to include a variety of tasks that exhibit a trend of career growth.
-Recruiters want to see that you’re adaptable and ambitious.
+This resume format means recruiters can more easily see that you’re adaptable and ambitious when meeting KPIs, offering customer training, or implementing customer feedback.

 - Don’t forget the data

 - No matter how people-focused your skills and duties are, always back them with numbers.
-Show the impact that your work had for your previous employers because it shows what you can do for your next company.
+Show your efforts’ impact on previous employers, like increased retention rates and reduced labor hours, because it shows what you can do for your next company.

 - Give your points context